BartoszDadok/TrailLandingPage/README.md

 - Trail Landing Page - https://trail-landing-page.vercel.app/
 - Trail Dashboard - https://trail-dashboard.vercel.app/

-## From problems to the idea

-### How the idea to create Trail came up?
+## How I came up with the idea for Trail.
 I worked in marketing and it was very hard to find a tool to track only converted users.
-Imgaine that you run a blog and sell there some products such as books, online tutorials and so on.
-Every day you sell some products and you want to increase your sell results.
+Imgaine that you run a blog and sell products such as books, online tutorials and so on.
-In order to do that you want to know evertyhing about people, who already bought some your products.
-I would like to especially know which article and pages on my blog convinced users to buy my products.
-I would like to have a full paying user`s path from first visit untill the sell on my blog.
+In order to increase sales you want to know evertyhing about the people who already bought your products.
+You would like to know which article and pages on your blog convinced users to buy your products.
+You would like to have a full paying user`s path from first visit until they buy a product advertised on your blog.

 ![graphs](https://github.com/BartoszDadok/TrailLandingPageFrontend/assets/101389945/8d577aad-57a8-453e-88dc-cf0c43fa1eb3)

-Knowing that I can see which pages I should promote more than other.
+With this informations you can see which pages you should promote more than others.

-### Real problems:
+### Problems and solutions:
 - **First problem** -
-Theoretically I can use Google Analytics or similar tools to do that, but in practice there is no easy way to set up google analitcis to track only paying users.
-You have to have technical knowledge to set up a tool to be working that way.
+Theoretically you can use Google Analytics or similar tools to do that, but in practice there is no easy way to set up google analitcis to track only paying users.
+You have to have the technical knowledge to set up a tool that works that way.

 - **Second problem** -
-Next big problems are cookies and tracking people between different domains.
-Blogers use most often blog only to create articles, but selling pages are usally placed on diffrent domains and subdomains.
-Without specific knowledge about Cookies, CORS, it is almost impossible to properly configure cookies to be able to track customers everywhere on your sites with tools like Google Analytics, Yandex Metrica and so on.
+Teh next big problem is cookies and tracking people between different domains.
+Blogers use their blogs most often only to create articles.
+The selling pages are usally placed on diffrent domains and subdomains.
+Without specific knowledge about Cookies and CORS it is almost impossible to track customers on your sites.
+Tools like Google Analytics and Yandex Metrica do not make it easy to track this information between domains.

-I met these problems and I would love to have a tool like this.
-The tool which can show full paths of converted users, working between domains and subdomains with easy and understanable configuration adjusted to non-technical peoples.
+This tool potentially can show the full paths of converted users, working between domains and subdomains, with understanable configurations adjusted for ease of use.

 ## Built With:
 **Frontend Landing Page:**